forbearing/k8s/README.md

 For more examples on how to use this library, you can refer to the [examples](./examples) folder or related test code.

 Namespace precedence:

-1. namespace defined in yaml file or json file.
+1.namespace defined in yaml file or json file.

-2. namespace specified by WithNamespace() or MultiNamespace() method.
+2.namespace specified by WithNamespace() or MultiNamespace() method.
-3. namespace specified in New() or NewOrDie() funciton.
+3.namespace specified in New() or NewOrDie() funciton.
-4. namespace will be ignored if k8s resource is cluster scope.
+4.namespace will be ignored if k8s resource is cluster scope.

 ## Installation